jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Source: Microsoft Global DDoS Mitigation Operations DDoS for hire
-DDoS\-for\-hire servicesalso known
+DDoS\-for\-hire services—also known
-as booters, stressers, or ddosersoffer subscriptions to botnets for varying lengths of time, allowing users to flood target internet resources with large
+as booters, stressers, or ddosers–offer subscriptions to botnets for varying lengths of time, allowing users to flood target internet resources with large